 Breast pain, or mastalgia, is categorized as cyclical, noncyclical, or extramammary.
 Although minor breast discomfort is commonly associated with the normal menstrual cycle, women with cyclical mastalgia typically have moderate to severe pain that can last more than 5 days.
 Cyclical mastalgia can be diagnosed only in reproductive-age women who experience breast pain as a result of the hormonally-mediated proliferation in breast tissue that occurs with ovulation.
 In contrast, noncyclical mastalgia has no relationship to the menstrual cycle and can occur in premenopausal or postmenopausal women.
 Causes of noncyclical mastalgia include large breast size (with stretching of Cooper ligaments), medications, pregnancy, thrombophlebitis, or inflammatory breast cancer.
 Extramammary mastalgia is caused by pain that is referred from other anatomic locations, including the chest wall, heart, gallbladder, or spine.
 Trauma or previous surgery may also produce extramammary pain.

 Cyclical mastalgia is often described as a deep, heavy, aching pain, which is typically diffuse and bilateral and is clearly associated with the menstrual cycle.
-Conversely, noncyclical pain, which may be constant or intermittent, is often well localized and can involve one or both breasts.
+Conversely, noncyclical pain, which may be constant or intermittent, is variable in location and can involve one or both breasts.
 Chest wall pain, a frequent cause of extramammary mastalgia, typically causes unilateral, burning pain that may be either localized or diffuse.
 Malignancy-associated mastalgia is often severe, progressive, and unilateral.

 Breast cancer may be associated with mastalgia, and thus a careful physical examination is essential in all women who report breast pain.
 Large, pendulous breasts may be observed in women who have noncyclical pain caused by stretching of Cooper ligaments.
 Chest wall pain is usually related to inflammation or injury to the pectoralis major muscle; it may be reproduced by palpation or by having the patient place her hand on her hip and push inward.
 Any palpable breast mass must be evaluated further with radiologic imaging.

-An ultrasound or mammogram or both should be obtained in women who have a palpable breast mass.
-Clinicians should also ensure that patients with mastalgia are up to date on routine screening mammography, as appropriate for their age and personal risk factors.
+An ultrasound, mammogram, or both should be obtained in women who have a palpable breast mass or localized breast pain or who are at an increased risk for breast cancer.
+Women with diffuse breast pain who are at average risk for breast cancer and who have a normal physical examination do not require further imaging and can be reassured.
+However, the clinician should ensure that all patients with mastalgia are up to date on routine screening mammography, as appropriate for their age and personal risk factors.

 Malignancy must be ruled out in all patients with mastalgia, and this is usually accomplished through a careful history, physical examination, and diagnostic imaging in patients with clinical abnormalities, such as a palpable breast mass.
 Extramammary causes of breast pain include chest wall pain, spinal or gallbladder disease, and myocardial ischemia.
 Cyclical and noncyclical mastalgia are easily differentiated by assessing the temporal relationship between the patient’s pain and her menstrual cycle.